 Notion is amazing — it's not a client portal

 You probably love Notion.
 Most people who try to bend it into a client-facing tool also love it — and quietly know it's not quite right for the job.
 Permissions get tangled.
 Clients see a sliver of a workspace built for your team.
-There's no real messaging.
+There's no per-file commenting.
 Droplana is the focused tool Notion isn't trying to be — one clean portal per client, designed for the client, not your second brain.

 Why "just use Notion" stops working